momentohq/client-sdk-go/examples/lambda-examples/simple-get/README.md

 ## Simple Get Lambda

-This repo contains an example lambda, built using AWS CDK, that repeatedly calls get on a Momento cache.
+This repo contains an example AWS Lambda Function, built using AWS CDK, that sets and gets an item in a Momento cache.

-The primary use is to provide a base for testing Momento performance in a lambda environment.
-The lambda creates a Momento client, and then calls get on a hard-coded key 100 times, with a 100ms wait between calls.
-The metric logging middleware is enabled, so detailed information about each call is logged.

 ## Prerequisites